 Owing largely to Observations #2 and #6, I eventually relapsed.
 In fact, I relapsed on day 99, prior to reaching the 100-day milestone.
 I initially did not intend to stop at day 100.
 My goal was to go as long as I could, whether that was weeks, months, or years.
 But all of that changed in a moment of indiscipline.
 In the days leading up to that moment, my energy levels and emotions were extremely elevated, and ultimately out of control.
-Had I exercised a little more discipline, I anticipate the positive energy I had built up would continue to soar.
+Had I exercised a little more discipline, I suspect the positive energy I had built up would have continued to soar.

 For further reading, check out